 The Changes Log must be used by the DNOs to record any amendments (formulae or presentation) that are made to the reporting pack, including the date those changes were made.
 Ofgem will also record any changes made to the reporting pack in this worksheet.

-The QoS Interruptions Stage Data Reporting Pack and Guaranteed Standards of Performance Reporting Pack each contain a worksheet named Revenue Reporting Pack Link Table.
+The QoS Interruptions Stage Data Reporting Pack and Guaranteed Standards of Performance Reporting Pack each contain a worksheet named Revenue Link Table.
 This worksheet does not require any input from DNOs.
 This worksheet links to other worksheets in the reporting pack.
 The information in this table should be used to complete the relevant cells in the R5a – Links worksheet in the Revenue Reporting Pack.

 Instructions for completing quality of service reporting worksheets